Customizing the SDK

 }

-Construct one via new_ssp_connection_managernew_ssp_connection_managernewSspConnectionManagernewSspConnectionManagernewSspConnectionManagernewSspConnectionManagernewSspConnectionManagerNewSspConnectionManagerNewSspConnectionManager and pass it to each SdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilder via with_ssp_connection_managerwith_ssp_connection_managerwithSspConnectionManagerwithSspConnectionManagerwithSspConnectionManagerwithSspConnectionManagerwithSspConnectionManagerWithSspConnectionManagerWithSspConnectionManager.
-Connections close when the last reference to the SSP Connection Manager is dropped; calling disconnectdisconnectdisconnectdisconnectdisconnectdisconnectdisconnectDisconnectDisconnect on an SDK instance does not affect them.
+Construct one via new_shared_sdk_contextnew_shared_sdk_contextnewSharedSdkContextnewSharedSdkContextnewSharedSdkContextnewSharedSdkContextnewSharedSdkContextNewSharedSdkContextNewSharedSdkContext and pass it to each SdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilderSdkBuilder via with_shared_contextwith_shared_contextwithSharedContextwithSharedContextwithSharedContextwithSharedContextwithSharedContextWithSharedContextWithSharedContext.
+Connections close when the last reference to the SDK Context is dropped; calling disconnectdisconnectdisconnectdisconnectdisconnectdisconnectdisconnectDisconnectDisconnect on an SDK instance does not affect them.

 Developer note